Spring 2018 Advising Schedule for W.A. Franke College of Forestry and Conservation Students

 Who is my faculty advisor?

-Find out who your advisor is: Go to Academic Planner and use your Net ID and password to log in.
+Find out who your advisor is: Go to Cyberbear and use your Net ID and password to log in.
 In the Navigation menu located in the upper left-hand side of the screen, under Academic Summary, select Profile.
 On your profile page select the Advisors link.
 Your primary advisor is your faculty advisor with whom you should meet.

 If Academic Planner does not have an advisor listed for you, please stop by the FCFC Student Services Office in Forestry 103.